pschool-in/curriculum/content/grammar/parts-of-speech-2.md

 ```
 Mohan *ran* to catch the school bus.
 Sheetal’s parrot *loves* to talk to her goldfish!
-The guests at the wedding *were* tired of waiting for the bride to arrive.
+The guests at the wedding were tired of waiting for the bride to *arrive*.
 We *ignored* her foolish remark.
 Children must *obey* their parents.